-The only bus company we recommend on this route is Grand Ibis.
-There are also several good minibus companies including Mekong Express, Larryta Express, Bayon VIP, Mey Hong, and Cambodia Post VIP.
+The only bus company we recommend on this route is Giant Ibis.
+There are also several good minibus companies, including Mekong Express, Larryta Express, Bayon VIP, Mey Hong, and Cambodia Post VIP.

 We hope this guide helped you determine the best way to get from Phnom Penh to Sihanoukville!
 Got any suggestions – let us know below.

 Planning a trip to Cambodia?
 Check out our favorite books and travel guides!